randym/axlsx/README.md

    - added support for turning off gridlines in charts.
    - added support for turning off gridlines in worksheet.
    - bugfix some apps like libraoffice require apply[x] attributes to be true. applyAlignment is now properly set.
-   - added option to *not* use RMagick - and default all assigned columns to the excel default of 8.43
+   - added option use_autowidth.
+When this is false RMagick will not be loaded or used in the stack.
+However it is still a requirement in the gem.
-   - added border style specification to styles#add_style - now you can pass in :border => {:style => :thin, :color =>"0000FF"} instead of creating a border object and border parts manually each time.
+   - added border style specification to styles#add_style.
+See the example in the readme.
-   - Support for tables added in - Note: Pre 2011 versions of Mac office do not support this feature.
+   - Support for tables added in - Note: Pre 2011 versions of Mac office do not support this feature and will warn.
    - Support for splatter charts added
-   - Major performance updates.
+   - Major (like 7x faster!) performance updates.
    - Gem now supports for JRuby 1.6.7, as well as expirimental support for Rubinius

 - ** March.5.12**: 1.0.18 release